Please also review the Student Affairs scholarship listing for other general awards.

 This endowment honors Charles L. and Frances F. Currier and, in their memories, supports scholarships.
 The scholarships are granted to qualified graduates of Plymouth Regional High School who are admitted and intend to enroll or who are currently enrolled in a full-time capacity at Plymouth State University.
 Candidates will be evaluated on the basis of their academic record, citizenship and participation in extra-curricular activities.
 Recipients are chosen by a committee.
 Please apply here.

-Not available 2012/13.
 The purpose of this scholarship fund is to honor Robert J. Doherty, Jr. ’86 and, in his memory, provide scholarships to outstanding Plymouth State students.
 The prospective recipient must initially meet two criteria: (1) be a sophomore successfully completing his/her freshman year, and (2) be a current resident of Rochester, NH.
 In the event that a qualified candidate is not available from Rochester, the selection committee may consider candidates first, from towns and communities adjacent to Rochester, and second from towns and communities in New Hampshire’s seacoast region.
 The scholarship award shall be made on the basis of three criteria: (1) academic merit, (2) demonstrated leadership ability, and (3) financial need.
 As long as the recipient maintains an acceptable cumulative grade point average, the scholarship will be renewed annually until the recipient has completed his/her undergraduate work.
+Application

 The purpose of this endowed fund is to provide a scholarship to a Plymouth State, need based undergraduate, with a preference, should two candidates be equally qualified, for first-generation students.
 Application